 - Proof of auto and home insurance

-- County Sherriff release of convictions, restraining orders, domestic violence incidents and any records held with the Department of Human Services.
+- The release of convictions, restraining orders, domestic violence incidents and any records held by the Department of Human Services.

-After background checks have been processed, we will arrange the first of three personal home visits with all family members living in the home.
-The first visit will include individual and family interviews, a tour of your home and a collection of additional application documents.
-A second home visit is held to review all submitted documents and allows time for questions and concerns prior to obtaining your license.
+The initial phone call is an opportunity to learn about what treatment level foster care is and the services offered by CCR.
+We will discuss your interests and background and determine if you are ready for one of our staff to visit your home and begin the process.
+There are several personal home visits.
+These visits will include individual and family interviews, a tour of your home and a collection of application documents.
+A final home visit is held to review all submitted documents and allows time for questions prior to obtaining your license.

-Training will consist of 6 hours online and 30 hours in our Middleton office.
+Training will consist of 6 hours online and 30 hours in the classroom.
 On-site training of 30 hours will be spread over 4 days.
-The trainings are presented by our highly experienced team.
-It is intense and very informative.
-Depending on how quickly your application paperwork is completed and processed and how quickly you are able to complete necessary training, you may be licensed in 2-4 months.
+No worries on the location, we will set you up in a nice hotel!
+Training is presented by our highly experienced team.
+It is very informative.
+Depending on how quickly your application paperwork is completed and processed and how quickly you are able to complete necessary training, you may be licensed in 3-4 months.

 Your First Placement

 Your first placement may happen within days or weeks; however, it may take time until a match is made.
 Much of this depends on what your placement preferences are.
 We will have discussed this with you at length during the licensing process.
 It’s ok to prefer children of a certain age or gender, or perhaps, you want to focus on sibling groups or teens with severe trauma.
 It’s important that you and your family realize your capabilities in caring for foster youth.
 We will guide you through your first placement.